andykamp/.dotfiles/tmux/README.md

 # Most used
 - ctrl + s View sessions
-    - h or l or side arrows to open windows for the hover session
+    - h or l or side arrows to open windows for the hover session -

+# TODO
+- make prefix UI entire bottom row so it is easy to se on bug screen